 My surgery went as well as it could have gone, given the circumstances.
 While my right ovary and fallopian tube had to be removed with the tumor, my team felt confident enough to leave me with a remaining ovary, fallopian tube, and my uterus.

 I wasn't planning on dating after cancer, especially because I didn't know what my own future held.
 I felt a lot of guilt and anxiety surrounding building my life with someone for it all to come to a grievous halt.
 So, I went into society with cautious optimism and a huge wall up.

 It was scary meeting someone new and feeling the need to warn them about what they were getting into.
 Some cancer survivors may be reluctant to share their story or diagnosis with a potential partner, but I liked to get it out of the way quickly so they would have time to run.
-When my current partner stayed despite it all, I knew we would have to have the “kid talk” sooner rather than later.
-But I wasn’t sure of what the outcome would be – I didn’t yet have enough information.
+When my current partner stayed despite it all, I knew we would have to have the "kid talk" sooner rather than later.
+But I wasn't sure what the outcome would be – I didn't yet have enough information.

 Gathering fertility information

-I knew that I needed to enter this next stage of my life equipped with rationale and knowledge.
+I knew I needed to enter this next stage of my life equipped with rationale and knowledge.
 I sought out a fertility specialist to examine my remaining ovary and what my chances of being able to conceive looked like.
 In vitro fertilization is still on the table as an option due to my circumstances.
 But the doctors are confident that I could get pregnant on my own with my remaining ovary and follicles.